savelyev-an/teleport/rfd/0079-oidc-joining.md

 This feature reduces the friction involved in adding many new nodes to Teleport on a variety of platforms.
 This is also more secure, as the user does not need to distribute a token which is liable to exfilitration.

-Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GCP GCE since this represents a large portion of the market.
-However, the work towards this feature will also enable us to simply add other providers that support OIDC such as:
+Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GCP GCE since this represents a key platform for Teleport, and is also well documented and easy to test on.
+However, the work towards this feature will also enable us to simply add other providers that support OIDC workload identity (see the references for more).

-- GitHub Actions: a key platform for growing usage of Machine ID.
-- GitLab CI/CD
-- CircleCI
-- GCP GCB

 ## Details